Canadian Catering Schools & Training Programs

 In general, catering companies can make an average profit of about 10 to 12 percent at events.
 (In contrast, the same source says that restaurants make an average profit of about four to seven percent.)
 In 2017, annual revenues for catering companies in Canada ranged from about $30,000 to $5 million.

-Across Canada, caterers earn about $32,538 a year, on average, according to Neuvoo.
-PayScale says catering managers earn a median salary of $46,194.
-And Neuvoo data shows that a catering server makes about $27,300 a year, on average.
+Across Canada, caterers earn an average of $14.64 an hour, according to PayScale.
+PayScale says catering managers earn an average salary of $47,887.
+And Job Bank data shows that a catering server makes a median annual salary of about $31,200 a year.

 Take Your First Exciting Step